Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Introduction

-Our work also contributes to a broader causal inference literature on the estimation of CATE by considering spatio-temporal settings where the data exhibit complex dependent structures over space and time.
-Much of the existing literature on CATE has focused on i.i.d. settings without considering interference \citep[e.g.,][]{imai2013estimating, abrevaya2015estimating, athey2019generalized, hahn2020bayesian, kennedy2020towards, fan2022estimation, yang2023forster}.
-Similarly, existing approaches to CATE estimation for spatial data typically lack a temporal dimension and rely on structural assumptions about spillover effects such as clustered network interference \citep[e.g.,][]{credit2023structured,bargagli2020heterogeneous}.
-Unlike these methods, we do not impose any structural assumptions about spatial spillover or temporal carryover effects.
+Our work also contributes to the broader causal inference literature on CATE estimation by considering spatio-temporal settings.
+Much of the existing literature on CATE has focused on i.i.d. settings without interference \citep[e.g.,][]{imai2013estimating, abrevaya2015estimating, athey2019generalized, hahn2020bayesian, fan2022estimation}.
+Many existing approaches, such as the DR-learner \citep{kennedy2020towards} and FW-learner \citep{yang2023forster}, employ a two-step estimation procedure using pseudo-outcomes.
+However, these methods assume i.i.d. data with unit-specific covariates.
+Existing approaches to CATE estimation for spatial data typically lack a temporal dimension, assume finitely many spatial units, and rely on structural assumptions about spillover effects, such as clustered network interference \citep[e.g.,][]{credit2023structured, bargagli2020heterogeneous}.

-The remainder of this paper is organized as follows. \cref{sec:data} provides an overview of our data and substantive questions of interest.
-In \cref{sec:framework}, after introducing our causal setting and estimand, we present our assumptions, propose the new CATE estimator, and derive the theoretical results.
-In \cref{sec:simulation}, we evaluate the empirical performance of the proposed estimator through simulation studies. \cref{sec:application} presents the empirical findings of our analysis, showing how the effects of airstrikes differ as a function of prior economic assistance.
-Finally, we conclude with a discussion of future research directions in \cref{sec:discussion}.